Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 The effects of these problems need to be discovered.
 In a waterfall-based approach the feedback cycle closes only after an increment went through specification, implementation and quality assurance, which means, that if any increment went off track, it is discovered at a late point in time.

 The fundamental idea of BDD is to focus on the behavior of a software system while moving the solutions to the above mentioned problems, specification and quality assurance, closer together.[@nagy2018discovery, p.3] Thereby, the feedback cycle shortens and off-track increments are harder to produce and less impactful.
 In this essay I want to elaborate on how BDD leverages this idea into building sustainable software, which principles and tools it uses to do so and to what extent it can be assumed that BDD works.

+** Disclaimer ** I separate the terms for software engineering and QA, but it can be the same people.
+The focus doing that is more on the discipline itself.

 ## Why Behavior-driven development?
 The annual "State of Agile" Report started 2007 and provides since then insights into the application of agile methodologies and practices over a large range of different companies worldwide.